 The exception to this rule is if you have an electric hookup or a powerful leisure battery in an RV or camping car.
 If that is the case, you will have much more flexibility with electric appliances.

-In this article, we review 15 of the best camping toasters (A.K.A. gadgets) to get the perfect golden toast over a primus stove or open fire.
+In this article, I review 15 of the best camping toasters (A.K.A. gadgets) to get the perfect golden toast over a primus stove or open fire.

 The Best Toasters for Camping